Breast Lift - Mastoplexy

 A breast lift can create a more youthful appearance

-of the breast by positioning the nipple at a higher
+of the breast by re-positioning the nipple at a higher

 level.
-The areola, the darker skin surrounding the
+Additonally, the "areola", the darker skin surrounding the

 nipple is reduced in diameter as a result of this